shalabh147/Brain-Tumor-Segmentation-and-Survival-Prediction-using-Deep-Neural-Networks/README.md

 ### Combining along the 3 views
-As shown by https://link.springer.com/chapter/10.1007/978-3-319-75238-9_17, I created different models for axial,sagittal and coronal 2D views of the 3D modality and trained on each of them.
-After that the 3 models were combined to predict labels for each image.
-The combination can be done using max or average of probabilities predicted by the 3 models for the 4 classes on each pixel.Then the final prediction is made using argmax function.
+As shown by https://link.springer.com/chapter/10.1007/978-3-319-75238-9_17, I created different models for axial,sagittal and coronal 2D views of the 3D modality and trained on each of them and then the 3 models were combined to predict labels for each image.
+The combination can be performed using max or average of probabilities predicted by the 3 models for the 4 classes on each pixel.Then the final prediction is made using argmax function.

 ![](Captures/ensembling.png)

 ### DenseNet Architecture with Dilated Convolutions
-As shown in https://link.springer.com/chapter/10.1007/978-3-319-75238-9_15 , the transition layers in Densely connected architecture were modified to replace Pooling layers to Dilated Convolutions(which increase receptive field without losing spatial information).
-Two different type of dense units were built, one containing bottleneck 1*1 convolutions to reduce parameters and thus computation and one without bottleneck.
+As shown in https://link.springer.com/chapter/10.1007/978-3-319-75238-9_15 , the transition layers in Densely connected architecture were modified to replace Pooling layers with Dilated Convolutions(which increase receptive field without losing spatial information).
+Two different types of dense units were built, one containing bottleneck 1*1 convolutions to reduce parameters and thus computation and one without bottleneck.

 ### Survival Prediction Model
 XGBoost Regression (Extreme gradient boosting regressor) has been found to perform really well in regression related tasks.
 It is one of the model used to train on features extracted from the bottleneck layer of the U-Net .
 This idea has been taken from https://arxiv.org/pdf/1903.11593.pdf where it has been shown that lung cancer survival features are somehow connected to the bottleneck layer features of the segmentation U-Net.
 Another network used is a feedforward neural network taking reduced features(using k-medoids clustering) from images and being trained for regression.
+Also, a pretrained model from Brats 2017 winner Isensee et. al.(3D Unet) has been used to produce better segmentation bottleneck features that 2D Unet and a Cox Proportional Hazard model has been fit which gives a concordance index of 0.54 on the training set.

 ### Note : All images have been taken from the mentioned papers.